Cookie

 CloudMounter

-Among FTP clients Mac users enjoy, CloudMounter stands out.
-This popular program does what its name suggests, allowing users to mount all their cloud storage solutions as local drives on their Mac device.
 This allows for easy file management and helps save disk space, since the app doesn’t require you to make copies of files on your local drive.
-Compatible services include Google Drive, Microsoft OneDrive, Amazon S3 and more.
-End-to-end encryption and Mac OS Keychain security make the app safe and reliable.
+Compatible services include Google Drive, Microsoft OneDrive, Amazon S3, and more.

-• Excellent Finder integration and drive mounting
+• Cloud drive mounting

 • Highly secure